Please note you are looking at an event that has already happened.

 Event Details

-Come try out a variety of AI research tools and plan for how you might use them as a student.
-Drop in anytime during this event or stay the whole time!
+Come try out a variety of AI research tools and share your thoughts on AI and education.
+Drop in anytime during the event.
 Lunch provided while food lasts.

-At this open house, visit activity booths that most interest you, where you can try out free, research-focused AI tools on the web:
+At this open house, visit activity booths that interest you, where you can try out and evaluate the usefulness and accuracy of free, research-focused AI tools like:

 - Google's Notebook LM to improve your studying workflow to save articles, find related articles, ask questions about a pool of research and websites, and create study materials.